 Strategically identifying what values drive success in your business is key.
 Businesses typically have a checklist of key performance indicators (KPIs) on hand, but never take the time to define what drives their success by taking a step back to look at the bigger picture.
 If they did, they would put a lot of those KPIs on the back burner so they could focus on measuring what is important.

-Essentially, FP&A needs to be defined as a decision-making platform so that the Cloud can enable best practice FP&A. The system needs to be functionally capable of handling all aspects of financial and operational reporting, analysis, planning, budgeting, and predictive analytics.
+Essentially, FP&A needs to be defined as a decision-making platform so that the Cloud can enable best practice FP&A. The system needs to be functionally capable of improving financial reporting, planning, budgeting, and predictive analytics.

 Additionally, the platform should either be integrated with project management tools, such as Microsoft Project or have its own project management functionality.
 The reason for this is that in a best-practice organisation, well-defined projects understood across the board are clearly outlined by plans to drive the numbers in the right direction.